yuutarou22/javaPractice/README.md

 commit == Changed record to regstration.
 branch == Commit of branch.
 marge  == Some branches and some commit to integrate.
-push   == Local repository of commit into Remote repository.
+push   == Local repository of commit into Remote repository. pull request == Request to marge own changed commit.